vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 formed every year when in P. the Full Moon tithi has

-Pusya nakṣatra; GK 189.
-Pusyūrkalıādasi-when the Sun is in Pusya-nakṣatra on a
+Puṣya nakṣatra; GK 189.
+Pusyūrkalıādasi-when the Sun is in Puṣya-nakṣatra on a

-dvādasi, worship Janārdana; this removes all sins; even if Pusya-nakṣatra is not there on 12th tithi, the procedure should be followed; fast on 11th and donate a vessel fullList of vratas
+dvādaśi, worship Janārdana; this removes all sins; even if Puṣya-nakṣatra is not there on 12th tithi, the procedure should be followed; fast on 11th and donate a vessel fullList of vratas

 347